AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 >[!ENDSHADEBOX]

->[!BEGINSHADEBOX]

-**Current promotional period - 90-day no-overage period for customers in the Austrialia and New Zealand region**: Customers in the Austrialia and New Zealand regions benefit from a 90-day no-overage period starting from the date of availability, `insert date`.
-During this time, customers do not incur overage fees for exceeding their credit entitlement.

->[!ENDSHADEBOX]

->[!BEGINSHADEBOX]

-**Current promotional period - 90-day no-overage period for customers in the APAC region**: Customers in the Asia-Pacific regions benefit from a 90-day no-overage period starting from the date of availability, `insert date`.
-During this time, customers do not incur overage fees for exceeding their credit entitlement.

->[!ENDSHADEBOX]

-Use the **[!UICONTROL My Activity]** tab to monitor and track your organization's estimated credit consumption across all collaboration activities.
-This feature provides detailed insights into how credits are being used across different connections and activities, helping you manage your resources effectively.

 >[!IMPORTANT]
 >
 >The credit consumption table is rounded up and aggregated by day for monitoring.
 The figures in the **[!UICONTROL My Activity]** dashboard represent an *estimated* credit consumption.
 The *actual* credit consumption used for billing is tracked in internal systems and is available to you upon request.
 Contact your Adobe representative to obtain that information.